masonmill/masonmill.github/content/authors/admin/_index.md

 ## About Me

 Mason Miller is a third-year student studying Computer Science at the University of Michigan in Ann Arbor.
 His academic interests include systems programming and operating systems development.
-He conducts operating systems research with the Ordered Systems Lab under Profressor Ryan Huang, aiming to enhance performance and efficiency in system-level programming.
+He is currently working at Qumulo as a Software Development Engineer Intern on the Askew cloud read cache team.
+Previously, Mason conducted operating system research with the Ordered Systems Lab under Professor Ryan Huang, and provided tutoring through the Engineering Center for Academic Success.